[Jump to the purchasing links]

 - A literary legend published by Regine Normann in 1920.

-- The Fox and the Buck
+- The Fox and the Billy-Goat

 - A folktale communicated by Hallvor Aakre, and published by Johannes Skar in 1913.